Jawaharlal Nehru Biography: Early Life, Family, Education and Political Journey

 - During 1930-35, he was imprisoned several times, due to the connection with Salt Satyagraha and other movements launched by the Congress.

-- After release from jail, he went to Switzerland to see his ailing wife.
+- After releasing from jail, he went to Switzerland to see his ailing wife.

 - He was again arrested for offering an individual Satyagraha on 31 October, 1940 to protest against India's forced participation in the war.